nachtvlinder/SeeMyHouse/workflow.md

 for plotly to use and draw.* I would like to accomplish this tomorrow so I can implement some UX and interface ideas and tweak the end-results in the last two days running up to the deadline.

+The issue of parsing geotiff to dataframe was brought up during debrief, resulting in getting some very usable advice from a colleague.
+I notes this in my [notes](notes.txt) file, intending to implement these into my project todolist.
+Fingers crossed for getting this backend algorithm figured out fast tomorrow.